-Alex (Donald Sutherland), a young long-haired Hollywood director wrestles with success while his wife, Beth (Ellen Burstyn) copes with their domestic fallouts.
+Alex (Donald Sutherland), a young long-haired Hollywood director, wrestles with success while his wife, Beth (Ellen Burstyn) copes with their domestic fallouts.

-Alex is a navel-gazing auteur who takes LSD for inspiration, pokes fun at 1960s Hollywood and then fantasises about meeting Fellini (who appears as himself, along with Jeanne Moreau).
+Alex is a self-involved navel-gazing auteur who takes LSD for inspiration, pokes fun at 1960s Hollywood and then fantasises about meeting Fellini (who appears as himself, along with Jeanne Moreau).

 His attempts to make a follow-up to his smash-hit Hollywood debut are constantly hampered by interfering studio moguls, and he finds life tedious.

 Sadly, so did the small paying audiences who saw this rambling film.

 After minting a fortune at the box office with Bob & Carol & Ted & Alice (1969), MGM allowed director Paul Mazursky to make any film he wanted.